 Fig. 5. Édouard Blondel de Rougery (designer and engraver, 1877–before 1955), Map of la Vésinet, Chatou, Croissy-s, le Pecq, Port-Marly and the surrounding area (detail), published 1924, sheet: 29 1/2 x 24 13/16 in.
 (75 x 63 cm), Bibliothèque National de France, Paris.
 The red X marks where Pissarro may have painted the Nelson-Atkins canvas.

-Pissarro painted this work without any initial sketches on the canvas, possibly in a single session, and it showcases his ability to capture the dynamic interplay of light and shadow as rays of sun make their way through a temperamental sky.20See forthcoming accompanying technical study by Nelson-Atkins assistant paintings conservator Diana Jaskierny.
+Pissarro started this work with an underdrawingunderdrawing: A drawn or painted sketch beneath the paint layer.
+The underdrawing can be made from dry materials, such as graphite or charcoal, or wet materials, such as ink or paint. in what is possibly charcoal and a fluid medium on the canvas.20See the accompanying technical entry by Becca Goodman.
+The painting showcases his ability to capture the dynamic interplay of light and shadow as rays of sun make their way through a temperamental sky.
 The fractured colors of the water’s surface, with dashes of blue, green, white, and red, reflect the houses and foliage on the opposite banks, creating a vivid impression of outdoor light.
 One also sees the artist’s facturefacture: The artist’s characteristic handling of paint. through his use of broken brushwork of varying lengths and thicknesses in the animated strokes of water at midground.
-The variety of his paint handling is also visible in the scrubby upright poplars, with their haphazard brushstrokes made in left and right upward wisps that convey their texture and unruly branches while allowing patches of sky to show through.
-Pissarro’s sky, with its turbulent clouds rendered in wet-into-wetwet-into-wet: An oil painting technique which involves blending of colors on the picture surface. swirls of white, blue, dark gray, and hints of pink, is equally varied with brushwork in every direction, as if to indicate the clouds’ movement across the picture plane.
+The variety of his paint handling is also visible in the scrubby upright poplars, with their haphazard brushstrokes made in left and right upward wisps that convey their texture.
+With the unruly branches in place, Pissarro added patches of sky to open up the trees.21See the accompanying technical entry by Goodman.
+His sky, with its turbulent clouds rendered in wet-into-wetwet-into-wet: An oil painting technique which involves blending of colors on the picture surface. swirls of white, blue, dark gray, and hints of pink, is equally varied with brushwork in every direction, as if to indicate the clouds’ movement across the picture plane.
 The artist’s technical approach, in concert with his subject of the river and its mechanization, call to mind the work of Constable, whom Pissarro and Monet studied during their forced sojourn to England.
 Pissarro later recalled: “We used to go to the museum.
 The watercolors of Turner, as well as the works of John Constable, certainly had their effect on us. . . .
-We were particularly taken by the landscapists who were nearer to what we were seeking in ‘plein air,’ light and fleeting effects.”21Wynford Dewhurst, Impressionist Painting: Its Genesis and Development (London: G. Newnes, 1904), 31–32.
+We were particularly taken by the landscapists who were nearer to what we were seeking in ‘plein air,’ light and fleeting effects.”22Wynford Dewhurst, Impressionist Painting: Its Genesis and Development (London: G. Newnes, 1904), 31–32.

 Fig. 6.
 John Constable, Study for The Leaping Horse, ca. 1825, oil on canvas, 50 15/16 x 74 in.
 (129.4 x 188 cm), Victoria and Albert Museum, London, 986-1900